 When shopping for a new appliance, it is worth considering the different features each one offers and whether they meet your needs regarding Shabbos and Yom Tov use.
 Here are some suggestions and considerations to help you make the best decision for your needs.

-- If glass and electric, may present a problem of kashering for Pesach or if bought used.
-Check with your Rav.
+- Electric smoothtops may present a problem of kashering for Pesach.
+Check with your rav.

-- If electric, may be a problem adjusting the temperature on Yom Tov.
+- Electric cooktops may pose a problem with adjusting the temperature on Yom Tov.

-- If electric ignition, may be a problem with initiating a flame on Yom Tov.
+- Electronic ignition may pose a problem with initiating a flame on Yom Tov.

 Temperature Adjustment on Yom Tov

-- If you desire to change the temperature of the oven on Yom Tov, the display readout should not change, nor should any tones be activated.
+- If you want to change the temperature of the oven during Yom Tov, the display readout should not change and no tones should be activated.

-- In addition, to adjust the temperature, one must know when power (gas or electric) cycles to the oven or there must be a built in delay (gramma).
+- To adjust the temperature, you must either know when power (i.e., gas or electric) cycles to the oven or there must be a built-in delay (i.e., a grama).

-- Please note that not all indicator lights indicate when power is cycling to the oven.
-Rather, they may indicate only that the oven is on.
+- Please note that not all indicator lights display when power is actually cycling to the oven.
+In some cases, they might indicate only that the oven is on.